jake-landersweb/workoutnotepad.co/public/markdown/privacy-policy.md

 - **Email Addresses**: We collect your email address when you register an account with us.
 Your email is used for account management purposes, such as resetting passwords, sending notifications, and delivering other important updates.
 We also use your email as a unique identifier for your account.
 - **Images and Videos**: Our App includes sections where users can upload images and videos.
 These visuals help personalize your interactions and give insights into how certain exercises are performed.
 - **Mobile Notifications**: With your consent, we may access and send push notifications to your mobile device to provide important app updates and other relevant information.
-- **Analytics**: We track usage data through Google analytics and New Relic, which anonymously gives us usage information, geographic location data, crash data, and more.
+- **Analytics**: We track usage data through Google Analytics and New Relic, which anonymously gives us usage information, geographic location data, crash data, and more.
 Google Analytics is a third-party service and its use of your information is governed by its own privacy policy.
 We recommend you review this policy for more information.
 New Relic is a third-party service and its use of your information is governed by its own privacy policy.
 We recommend you review this policy for more information.
 - **Device Information**: We determine which operating system and device name you use to show you a more seamless app experience in-line with your operating system (i.e. Apple iOS, Google Android).
 We use this device information to better diagnose issues our users are having on various platforms.

 It's important to understand that providing the above data is not mandatory, but some functionalities of the app may not be accessible if you choose not to provide this information.